LucianoAdonis/lucianoadonis.github.io/index.md

 Anything related to more behavior

 - [LEGO® SERIOUS PLAY® (LSP)](./pages/lsp): more useful than you would think.
-- [A Playthrough Guide for Interviews and Work](./pages/ds-interviews): it won't land you a job right of the bat but it will definetily be more useful than many guides out there.
+- [Interviews and Work, Walkthrough Guide](./pages/ds-interviews): it won't land you a job right of the bat but it will definetily be more useful than many guides out there.
 - [Troubleshooting](./pages/troubleshooting): knowing is the first step.
 - **Communication**: EVENTUALLY.